 Prepare for Treatment

-Suspend the bag higher than the pet, so that gravity helps the fluid run into the right place.
+Suspend the fluid bag higher than the pet, so gravity helps the fluid run more rapidly.
 You can use a coat hanger to make a holder that fits over the top of a door or cabinet.

-A position in front of a window may help distract your dog or ask a second person to help gently restrain the animal.
-Play some calming music to help relieve the stress of the situation.
+Positioning your dog near a window may help give your dog something to focus on other than what you're doing.
+Having a second person to help gently restrain your dog is helpful.
+Play some calming music to help relieve stress.

 Ask the veterinarian if a heating pad underneath a couple of layers of blankets is a good idea.

-- Grasp the skin with one hand and "tent" it—draw it up off the solid muscle.
+- Grasp the skin with one hand and gently "tent" it upwards, drawing the skin up from the underlying muscle.

-- Press the sharp end of the needle firmly into the skin, between where your hand holds the flesh and the solid muscle of the pup’s body.
-You may need to push pretty hard because the needle has to be pretty large to feed enough fluid in.
+- Press the sharp end of the needle firmly into the skin, between where your hand holds the skin and the solid muscle of the pup’s body.
+You need to push firmly to enter through all layers of the skin.

-- Don’t be surprised if the pet flinches or squeals a bit—but once the needle is in place, it should settle down and won’t be much bothered by the therapy.
+- Push the needle horizontally, level with the body until you no longer see any of the needle, but only the plastic head attached to the tubing.
+Your dog may flinch or squeal a bit, but once the needle is in place, it should settle down.
 Tip: Alternate needle sites to prevent scar tissue from forming that may make subsequent treatments more difficult.

 - Once the needle is in place, let go of the tented skin and let it fall back into place.
 Open up the release valve on the plastic line, so that the fluid begins to drain down and into the needle.
 Some pets object if the liquid flows too fast, so adjust the speed to accommodate the comfort of your puppy.

-- As fluid runs into the skin, you’ll soon see the skin start to balloon with liquid.
+- As fluid runs under the skin, you’ll see the skin start to balloon with liquid.
 This does not hurt the pet, although it may feel a bit cool to the touch.
-The ballooned flesh will slowly settle and spread out under the skin.
+The balloon of fluid will slowly settle and spread out under the skin.

-You can also help the injection site hole to close by rubbing and massaging the place.
-Be sure to praise your puppy and rub its ears or chest throughout the procedure (whatever makes the pet feel most comfortable) to help associate the treatment with a pleasant bonding experience and, hopefully, a speedy recovery.
+You can help the reduce the amount of fluid that backs out of the site by gently massaging the area where the needle was inserted.
+Praise your puppy and rub its ears or chest throughout the procedure (whatever makes the pet feel most comfortable) to help associate the treatment with a pleasant bonding experience and, hopefully, a speedy recovery.